Send the link below via email or IMCopy

 Chemical Basis of Life

-A. The study of chemistry is essential for the study of physiology because body functions depend on cellular functions that, in turn, result from chemical changes.
+A. Study of chemistry essential for study of physiology; body functions depend on cellular functions that, in turn, result from chemical changes.

 Compounds are chemical combinations.

-Bulk element examples: carbon, hydrogen, oxygen, nitrogen, sulfur, & phosphorus
+Bulk element E.g.: carbon, hydrogen, oxygen, nitrogen, sulfur, & phosphorus

 Elements are composed of particles called atoms

 Atoms that make up elements are chemically identical to one another, but they differ from the atoms that make up other elements